R-Grau/EBLpy/README.md

 ### Instructions:

-1-Use the file in the MAGIC folder to generate the IRF
+1-Update the path inside the files in the MAGIC folder to where you have the Output_flute.root.
+Use the file in the MAGIC folder to generate the IRF.

 2-Generate the config files with EBL_MC_config_creator.ipynb (you need one general config file and one file for each simulated spectra function and fit function)